shreeyag11/pig-game/README.md

 * If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 * The first player to score 100 or more points wins.

+## How Can I play?

-So, now go and play with your friends [Pig Game](https://shreeyag11.github.io/pig-game/)
+Follow the link and play with your friends [Pig Game](https://shreeyag11.github.io/pig-game/) :pig: